mikeramz86/client_mobi/README.md

 <h2>Summary</h2>
-<p>Applying for jobs is not fun and can be daunting.
-Sometimes, we forget when our next interview phone call will be or where we are in the interview stages.
-Mobi is an all in job tracking system to help you manage all your prospective jobs you are applying too.</p>
+<p>Applying for jobs can be daunting.
+Sometimes in the thick of things, we forget when our next interview phone call will be or where we are in the interview stages.
+Mobi is an all-in-one job tracking system to help manage all of your prospective job opportunities throughout each step of the application process.</p>

 <p>This project was bootstrapped with Create React App.
 Mobi's server side code (built with Node.js and MongoDB) can be found in this <a href="https://github.com/mikeramz86/project-dante"> repository </a>.</p>

 <h2> How to Use it</h2>
-<p> Add: Prospective Jobs.
-Goes further into detail where you are currently in the recruiting stages or when your next step is. </p>
+<p> Add Prospective Jobs: Includes position, company, salary, status, and other data to help you choose the right job for you. </p>
-<p> Update: Update each input to help you keep better track all your active job prospects</p>
+<p> Update: Update each input to help you keep better track of all your active job prospects.</p>
-<p> Delete: Delete Jobs that are no longer a priority (Update: Archived feature coming soon!)</p>
+<p> Delete: Delete Jobs that are no longer a priority.
+(Update: Archived feature coming soon!)</p>
-<p> Comments: Adding comments will help you better prepare you for the next stages or remind you of important things in your interviews</p>
+<p> Comments: Adding comments will help you better prepare for the next stages or remind you of important things in your interviews.</p>

 <h2> Technology Used</h2>
 <h3>React.js</h3>